Trusted-AI/AIF360/README.md

 pip install -r requirements.txt
 ```

-Finally, follow the [Getting Started](https://pytorch.org) instructions from PyTorch to download and install the latest version for your machine.
+Then, follow the [Getting Started](https://pytorch.org) instructions from PyTorch to download and install the latest version for your machine.

+Finally, if you did not already, download the datasets as described in [aif360/data/README.md](aif360/data/README.md) but place them **in the appropriate sub-folder** in `~/virtualenvs/aif360/lib/pythonX.X/site-packages/aif360/data/raw` where *pythonX.X* is the version of python you are using.

 ### Troubleshooting